 Individuals Who Are Considered a Felon

-Some of the prior firearm convictions that could result in the loss of firearm rights include:
+Some of the prior firearm convictions that could result in the loss of United States firearm rights include:

-- Violent use of a firearm under California Penal Code 23515
+- Violent use of a firearm under California Penal Code 23515: Violent use of a firearm may prohibit possession.

-- Brandishing a weapon under California Penal Code 417
+- Brandishing a weapon under California Penal Code 417: Brandishing a weapon can result in long-term firearm rights restrictions.

 Other Charges You Could Also Face

-There are several other charges you could expect to face if you are accused of felon in possession of a firearm.
+There are several other charges you could expect to face if you are accused of CA Penal Code 29800 – Felon in Possession of a Firearm.
 Some of these include:

 - A prohibited person being in possession of ammunition under California Penal Code 30305: If you are not legally allowed to possess firearms, you are also not allowed to possess ammunition.
 This could be charged as a misdemeanor or a felony, depending on the specific details of your case.

-- Firearm possession after being convicted of a specific misdemeanor under California Penal Code 29805: If you have previously been convicted of certain types of misdemeanor offenses, including domestic battery, criminal threats of stalking, or battery, you may have been prohibited from owning or possessing a firearm for a minimum of 10 years.
+- Firearm possession after being convicted of a specific misdemeanor under California Penal Code 29805: If you have previously been convicted of certain types of misdemeanor offenses, including domestic violence, you may have been prohibited from owning a firearm for a minimum of 10 years.

-- Gang sentencing enhancements according to California Penal Code 186.22: If you are accused of committing a criminal offense for the benefit of a street gang you were involved in, you could get additional prison time.
+- Gang sentencing enhancements according to California Penal Code 186.22: If you are accused of committing a criminal offense for the benefit of a street gang you were involved in, you could get additional prison time, including in a federal correctional facility in certain federal law cases.

 - The “use a gun and you’re done” law under California Penal Code 12022.53: You may be sentenced to up to 10 additional years in prison for the use of a firearm, 20 additional years if you fire a gun, and 25 years to life if someone else is seriously injured or killed with a firearm.

-What to Expect if You Are Convicted Under CA Penal Code 29800
+What to Expect if You Are Convicted Under California PC 29800

-Generally, if you are accused of a felon in possession of a firearm offense under California law, you will be charged with a felony.
-If convicted, you could be placed on formal probation or be ordered to spend up to three years in a county jail and pay fines not to exceed $10,000.
+Generally, if you are accused of Felon in Possession of a Firearm under California law, you will be charged with a felony.
+If convicted, you could be placed on formal probation or ordered to spend up to three years in a county jail and pay fines not to exceed $10,000.

 You had a gun, but you only had it on your person for a moment to dispose of it or in transition.
-There was no intent to prevent police from seizing the firearm.
+There was no intent to prevent law enforcement from seizing the firearm.

 Unlawful Search and Seizure

-Police obtained the firearm through an unlawful search and seizure.
+Police obtained the firearm through an unlawful search or seizure.
 Evidence obtained during an unlawful search and seizure should be dismissed, which could ultimately result in the charges against you being dropped entirely.

-You can justify your possession of the firearm because you were transporting it to the police after you were given the notice to deliver it.
+You can justify your firearm possession because you were transporting it to law enforcement after you were given the notice to deliver it.
 You may also use this defense if you took the firearm from someone who was committing a criminal offense against you.

-Being accused of possessing a firearm as a convicted felon is serious.
-If you are found guilty of this offense under California Penal Code 29800, you could find yourself back in prison, potentially for the rest of your life.
+Being accused of possessing a firearm as a convicted felon under PC 29800 is serious.
+If you are found guilty of this offense, you could find yourself back in prison, potentially for the rest of your life.

-Protect your freedom and future when you reach out to an aggressive Los Angeles DUI attorney for help clearing your name.
-You can reach us via our secure contact form or by phone to schedule your confidential defense strategy session today.
+Protect your freedom and future when you reach out to Los Angeles DUI Lawyer for help clearing your name.
+You can reach us via our secure contact form or by phone to be connected to a local lawyer for a confidential San Diego or Los Angeles defense strategy session today.